SS Police Regiment Bozen: First battalion

 On 5 April 1944, I Battalion embarked on Operation Bozen in the area of Brnčići, near Kastav, resulting in the razing of the village of Gornji Turki.
 The battalion then participated in Operation Braunschweig.
 On 30 April, German troops of the 278th Infantry and 188th Reserve Mountain Divisions, and the 24th Waffen-SS Karstjäger, razed the village of Lipa and killed its 263 inhabitants.
-Croatian researcher Petra Predoević found that some testimonies and archival data implicated the Bozen Regiment, whose attack by Yugoslav partisans have been the cause of the Lipa massacre.
+Croatian researcher Petra Predoević found that some testimonies and archival data implicated the Bozen Regiment, whose attack by Yugoslav partisans had been the cause of the Lipa massacre.
 On 3 May, the 3rd Company was assigned to Cacitti (between Divača and Hrpelje-Kozina), while the 2nd Company was deployed to Šušnjevica as a Sicherungsgruppe (security group) to cut off partisan withdrawal from the area.

 As Axis forces withdrew from the Balkans, I Battalion was stationed at Ajdovščina, then in Tolmin.
 Finally, in an attempt to impede the British 8th Army, the battalion was sent to the Predil Pass, near the modern Italian-Slovene border.
 The battalion surrendered to the 8th Army at Thörl-Maglern, Carinthia in May 1945 after a lengthy retreat.
 In Allied custody, the battalion was sent to a camp at Kötschach-Mauthen, from which some of its members escaped by to the South Tyrol through the Gailtal.
 The prisoners were first transferred to Udine, then to Bellaria – Igea Marina and were guarded with greater attention by New Zealand and Polish soldiers.
 The escapees from Kötschach-Mauthen that made it home were required to appear at the "Vittorio-Veneto" barracks in Bolzano, arrested, put under surveillance, and transferred to Rimini and then to Taranto.
 All prisoners were released in September 1946.